Initiatives to Protect the Environment

-In addition to installing environmentally friendly equipment, the NTT Communications Group promotes measures to save electricity in its offices.
-Specifically, we participate in the Cool Biz and Warm Biz campaigns during the summer and winter months.
-Among a host of other measures, we adjust the temperature settings of air conditioners while taking into consideration workplace environments and operating efficiency, cut back the number of lights employed while modifying the space between lighting fixtures and the degree of illumination, and encourage employees to switch off office automation equipment when not in use as ways to save electricity throughout the year.
+In addition to installing environmentally friendly equipment, the NTT Communications Group is saving electricity in its offices.
+For instance, we adjust the temperature settings of air conditioners while considering workplace environments and operating efficiency, optimize the number of lights, modify the degree of illumination, and encourage employees to switch off office automation equipment when not in use and select energy saving mode as the default setting for PCs to save electricity year-round.

-Initiatives using ICT include measures to save electricity in our offices through the Office Database Visualization Website on our intranet, which aggregates and visualizes environmental impact data at the organizational level.
-NTT Communications aims to lighten its environmental load by reducing the electricity used to power its servers, by moving and consolidating servers to an internal ICT infrastructure on a private cloud that leverages server virtualization for internal systems.
+Initiatives using ICT include measures to save electricity in our offices through the Office Database Visualization Website on our intranet, which aggregates and visualizes environmental impact data by floor.
+NTT Communications plans to decrease its environmental impact by reducing the electricity used to power its servers through integration by migrating internal systems to ICT infrastructure on a private cloud that leverages server virtualization.